jiangjiax/informedainews.com/docs/intro.md

 Jiang.

+## How does this website filter information

+The information evaluation process employs an 8-point scale, with the following scoring factors:

+- Objectivity: Assessing whether the information is fair and unbiased.
+- Social Impact: The extent of the information's impact on society and the public.
+- Credibility: The trustworthiness of the information source (for example, well-known media like the BBC are considered to have higher credibility).
+- Potential: The potential for the information to trigger further events or changes.
+- Practicality: The operability of the information for readers in practical applications.
+- Entertainment Value: Assessing the entertainment value of the information.
+- Rationality: Evaluating whether the content of the article is logical.
+- Depth of Thought: Assessing the depth of thought in the information, and its contribution to any intellectual field.

+The scoring is weighted; for instance, in the toolbox section, Practicality is given greater emphasis.

+The "Scores" displayed beneath each piece of information in the publication provide access to the AI's detailed scoring and explanations.

 ## Existing Publications

 ### World News Daily

 World News Daily is a comprehensive international news daily, dedicated to providing global perspective news coverage.
 It covers a wide range of topics including politics, economics, society, entertainment, technology, health, and sports, helping readers understand the latest developments and events around the world.
-World News Daily strives to provide objective, accurate information to enable readers to better understand global affairs.
+Daily Release.
 [Read More >>](/docs/world-news-daily)

 <img